TDM — Catalog-based Sequence Implementation

 III.
 TDM Implementation Changes

-• Add the TDM_USING_CATALOG_SEQUENCES Global on each LU for which the sequences should be populated by the Catalog.
+• For each LU that requires sequences to be populated by the Catalog, add the TDM_USING_CATALOG_SEQUENCES Global.
 Set this Global to true.